oconnerj/oconnerj.github.io/_posts/2022-03-26-the-cyborg-strategy.md

 It is crucial that you understand this; otherwise, it cannot be countered.
 All designers, developers, and stakeholders on a piece of software must keenly grasp this truth.
 The mitigation requires cooperation from everyone, from the architects and product owners through the most entry-level engineers.

-Armed with this knowledge, you will grok a universal law: **monoliths are a part of software systems and must be handled**.
-They emerge from well-intentioned systems after years of bolt-on additions, quick 'n dirty hacks, inexperienced teams or developers making poor or uninformed decisions, and late night crunch time.
-Whether it was designed as a monolith or was once a tiny little microservice, the unyielding entropy which bloats and contorts software in the real world nudges it ever closer to its fate.
+Armed with this knowledge, you will come to understand a universal law: **monoliths are a part of real-world software systems and must be handled**.
+They emerge from well-intentioned systems after years of bolt-on additions, quick 'n dirty hacks, inexperienced developers making poor or uninformed decisions, and late night crunch time.
+Whether it was designed as a monolith or was once a tiny little microservice, the unyielding entropy which bloats and contorts software in the production world nudges it ever closer to its fate.

 So, how do you handle monoliths?
 Many junior devs will argue for scrapping the whole thing and starting from scratch.
 This works for trivial applications, unimportant systems, or for companies with ludicrous amounts of expendable capital, absolutely.
-But, most commonly, an application which became a monolith evolved that way because it was too massive and integral to the business.
+But, most commonly, an application which became a monolith evolved that way because it was too integral to the business.
 Even if you tried to run the new system in parallel with the old, the chance of introducing critical regressions at that scale of change nears 100%.
+Most stakeholders aren't going to accept that level of risk. <small>Of course, risk aversion and risk management are all pieces of the puzzle which agile development and DevOps try to address... but that's another topic for another time.</small>

 No, the answer is not to scrap the monolith.
 You must instead replace its organs with cybernetic enhancements.